cnwanneka/password-generator/README.md

 # password-generator
 Description:

-The objective of this project was to create a password generator application.
+The objective of this project is to create a password generating application.

 Using this application, one can generate a random password based on the criteria that they have chosen.